giantswarm/dex-app/README.md

 ## Update Process

-Giant Swarm is currently building the `dex` app from [a fork]() of the [original project]().
+Giant Swarm is currently building the `dex` app from [a fork](https://github.com/giantswarm/dex) of the [original project](https://github.com/dexidp/dex).
 We implement additional logic which adds the connector id as prefix to user groups.
-In order to update the image used in this chart it is currently needed to to do the following steps:
+In order to update the image used in this chart it is currently needed to to do the following steps in our fork repo:

 - Fetch upstream changes.
 - Ensure that our commits with prefixing logic on token creation _and_ refresh are present on the branch we want to release from.
 - Ensure CircleCI builds are green
-- Create the version tag with -gs suffix
+- Create the version tag with -gs suffix to push the image to our registry

+Then in this repo:

-- Update the version in this chart
+- Update the image version tag
-- Test the new version before releasing
+- Test the new version before releasing.
+Make sure to test token refresh as well.

 ## Release Process